LivePersonInc/ConversationBuilder-Samples/bot-samples/QR-SMS-Sheets-template/README.md

 - [Create and deploy a bot](https://developers.liveperson.com/tutorials-guides-getting-started-with-bot-building-overview.html) on SMS using the [default Twilio connector](https://knowledge.liveperson.com/getting-started-quick-start-guides-twilio-sms-quick-start.html)
 - [Create an SMS QR code](https://www.the-qrcode-generator.com/) pointing toward the Twilio number connected to the Conversational Cloud
-- Create a Google Sheet and a Google Developer account to [integrate into Conversation Builder](https://developers.liveperson.com/bot-accounts-credentials.html)
 - Ensure you have access to [Proactive Messaging](https://knowledge.liveperson.com/messaging-channels-proactive-messaging-proactive-messaging-user-guide.html)

 ## Workflow
-Once we've got a [basic bot deployed to SMS](https://developers.liveperson.com/conversation-builder-testing-deployment-deploying-to-conversational-cloud.html), we can use the free tool linked above to generate the QR code, and we'll use [our Twilio SMS number](https://knowledge.liveperson.com/getting-started-quick-start-guides-twilio-sms-quick-start.html) which is connected to the Conversational Cloud as the target.
+Once we've got our [bot deployed to SMS](https://developers.liveperson.com/conversation-builder-testing-deployment-deploying-to-conversational-cloud.html), we can use the free tool linked above to generate the QR code, and we'll use [our Twilio SMS number](https://knowledge.liveperson.com/getting-started-quick-start-guides-twilio-sms-quick-start.html) which is connected to the Conversational Cloud as the target.

 ![qr-code](./readme-images/qr-code.png?raw=true)